-After you have calculated your shop rate, you have a baseline number for all your pricing calculations.
-Using this number you can determine what it takes to complete a project.
-To do so, you'll use one of seven different methods.
+Pricing your creative and design services effectively is a difficult business.
+After you have calculated your shop rate, you have a baseline number for all of your pricing calculations.
+Using this number, you can determine what it takes to complete a project.
+To do so, you'll use one of seven different pricing methods.

-Whether you're a freelancer or large agency, there is no single 'right way' to price.
+Whether you're a freelancer or large agency, there is no single 'right way' to price your services.
 Instead, look for the 'ideal way' to price.
 Most companies will use two or three different methods.

 Use your past experience and estimation exercises to determine how much time and effort is required for each project.
 Look at two or three models to find the right one for each situation.
 And since your minimum profit is already covered by your shop rate, you have much greater freedom to say no to bad pricing situations.

 Hourly pricing is one of the two most simple models.
 The key things you need for successful hourly pricing is discipline, documentation and communication.
 It requires greater scrutiny of the process, which often doesn't foster client trust.
 Hourly pricing only works when you have good data.
 You must meticulously track your time and expenses, and consistently check in with your client.